Support our work by becoming our Patron! Learn More

 • The proper method to wash hands includes under fingernails and up to forearms vigorously and thoroughly with soap and warm water for a period of at least 20 to 30 seconds.

-• Turn off the water faucets or tap using a paper towel in order to prevent recontamination of clean hands.
+• Turn off the water faucets or tap using a paper towel to prevent recontamination of clean hands.

-• In addition, hands must be washed at below time or scenarios:
+• In addition, hands must be washed at below times or scenarios below:

 • While entering the food & beverage production facility before your shift begins.